It’s difficult to know where to begin when discussing the cost of living because it’s such an ambiguous and subjective concept.

 You can also take a ferry to a number of the islands, which is less expensive than flying but takes significantly longer and is not the safest mode of transit.
 For instance, a one-way trip from Manila to Coron, Palawan costs approximately ₱1,700 (US$31) and takes approximately 12 hours.

 For the food, you will pay between ₱300 (US$5.40)- ₱600(US$11) for local food, including drinks.
 If you want pizza or a burger, you have to double that price, but the food will not taste as delicious as the local delicacies.
 Drinks are also reasonably priced.
 A large bottle of water costs between ₱20 (US$0.36) and ₱50 (US$0.90) while a beer costs between ₱100 (US$1.80)- ₱200 (US$3.60).

 A premium gym can cost the same as, or even more than, a comparable gym in Western countries.
 They are priced between ₱2,000 (around US$36) and ₱3,000 (around US$54).

 On the other hand, there are many free events, such as outdoor gyms and free courses that are usually accessible every other night.

-According to a study by NetCredit, the Philippines is one of the cheapest countries to get a haircut.
-With an average cost of ₱300 ($5.96) for a salon situated in malls.
-But if you want to try getting a haircut the Filipino style, there are barbershops along the streets of the city where you can get a haircut for as low as ₱30 ($0.60) – ₱60 ($1.19).
+The Philippines is one of the cheapest countries to get a haircut with an average cost of ₱300 (US$5.40) for a salon situated in malls.
+But if you want to try getting a haircut the Filipino style, there are barbershops along the streets of the city where you can get a haircut for as low as ₱30 (US$0.54) – ₱60 (US$1.08).
 Don’t forget to tip!

 The costs of living in the Philippines are included in the figures below, but they do not include much of the luxuries.
 So, when calculating how much it costs to live in the Philippines, we must factor in all of the extras and expenses that come with expat life.